skucaite/Python-live-chat-widget/README.md

 ```
 Setting the `FLASK_APP` variable to `main.py` directs flask to use `main.py` file to run the application.

-Navigate to Home page `http://localhost:5000` and `http://localhost:5000/admin` and start to chat. have fun!.
+Navigate to Home page `http://localhost:5000` and `http://localhost:5000/admin` and start to chat.
+Have fun!